NaveenChittimalla/C-Sharp-Fundamentals/README.md

 using namespace class static void string
 ```

-Keywords are reserved, which means you can't use them as identifiers.
+Keywords are *reserved*, which means you can't use them as identifiers.

-If you really want to use keyword as identifiers and avoid conflict, you can do so by prefixing with @.
+If you really want to use keyword as identifiers and avoid conflicts, you can do so by prefixing with @.
 For example,

 ```
 class class {....} // Not allowed
 class @class {....} // Allowed
 ```
 Actually, the @ symbol won't be part of the identifier.
-So, @myClass is same as myClass.
+So, *@myClass* is same as *myClass*.

 ### Data Types